craigprotzel/Mashups/11_Running_Wild_with_Git_and_Heroku/Heroku_Node_Deploy/README.md

 	heroku login
 	```
 	You will be asked for your username and password.
 When typing your password, nothing will appear.
-* **STOP** Assuming you have never used Heroku before, you should be prompted to either (1) add an existing SSH key, which you might already have on your computer especially if you are a gihtub user or (2) generate a new one.
-We are going to type `N` and deploy via HTTP rather than ssh.
+* **STOP** Assuming you have never used Heroku before, you **MAYmay** be prompted to either (1) add an existing SSH key, which you might already have on your computer especially if you are a gihtub user or (2) generate a new one.
+We are going to type `N` and deploy via HTTP rather than SSH.
 (If you would like to use SSH, see the ALT steps listed at the bottom of the tutorial.)
 * You are now ready to create an empty Heroku app repo by typing:

   ```